syncfusion-content/uwp-docs/uwp/DataGrid/Export-To-PDF.md

 ---
 layout: post
-title: Export To PDF in UWP DataGrid control | Syncfusion®
+title: Export to PDF in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Export To PDF support in Syncfusion® UWP DataGrid (SfDataGrid) control and more.
+description: Learn about exporting data to PDF in Syncfusion® UWP SfDataGrid.
+Export grid content, customize PDF output, and preserve layouts and formatting with ease.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Export To PDF in UWP DataGrid (SfDataGrid)
+# Export to PDF in UWP SfDataGrid

 SfDataGrid provides support to export data to PDF file.
 It also provides support for grouping, filtering, sorting, paging, unbound rows, merged cells, stacked headers and details View while exporting.